TrinityCore/tc-wiki/database/335/world/creature_text.md

 &nbsp;

 ### Sound
-The sound entry this creature will play at the same time the text is executed.
-Sounds can be obtained from the SoundEntries.dbc.
+The [SoundEntry ID](/files/DBC/335/soundentries#id) this creature will play at the same time the text is executed.
 &nbsp;

 ### BroadcastTextId